Huy-Ngo/acanban/docs/source/requirements/use-case-model.rst

 Basic Flow
 """"""""""

-1. Student/Lecturer request to generate tasks the project.
+1. Student/Lecturer requests to generate tasks the project.
-2. System receive the request and request user to provide meta data.
+2. System receives the request and requests user to provide **name**, **assignees** and **deadline**.
 3. User provides necessary data.
-4. System receive the data and update tasks list.
+4. System processes the data and updates tasks list.

 Alternative Flow
 """"""""""""""""

 Task is existed
-   In step 4, if the user entered a task that is already existed in task list, the system display an error message and terminate the operation.
+   In step 4, if the user entered a task that is already existed in task list, the system will display an error message and terminate the operation.

 Missing meta data
-   In step 4, if user missed to enter some data, (e.g: deadline for the task), the system display an alert message.
+   In step 4, if user missed to enter some data, (e.g: deadline for the task), the system will display an alert message.
 User can either fill in missing fields or cancel the operation.

 Special Requirements
 ^^^^^^^^^^^^^^^^^^^^